kimpro82/MyCodingContest/BaekJoon/Problems/Step/06/README.md

 **※ Note**

 &nbsp;&nbsp; - All the codes of any language for the same problem have basically the same result.
-&nbsp;&nbsp; - Typical headers are basically skipped like the below, but they are noted seperately when any additional one is used.
+&nbsp;&nbsp; - Typical headers like the below are basically skipped, but they are noted seperately when theere are any additional line.
 &nbsp;&nbsp;&nbsp;&nbsp; · `Bash` : `#!/bin/bash`
 &nbsp;&nbsp;&nbsp;&nbsp; · `C++` : `#include <iostream>` `using namespace std;` `#define endl '\n';`
 &nbsp;&nbsp;&nbsp;&nbsp; · `Golang` : `package main` `import "fmt"`